Application of excluded shares exception and partnerships

 The next question was whether Partnership AB’s business constituted the same business as the Partnercos’ business.
 If so, the Partnercos’ income would, in fact, be from the Partnercos’ business and the Partnerco shares would satisfy the third element of the excluded shares test, notwithstanding that the business of Partnership AB was a related business in respect of Mrs. A and Mrs. B.

 CRA confirmed that Partnership AB’s business was also the Partnercos’ business.
 This was due to the legal nature of the partnership relationship: partners agree to carry on business in common and, as a result, each partner is considered to carry on the partnership’s business.
 As partners of Partnership AB, the Partnercos were considered to carry on Partnership AB’s business and, therefore, earned 100 percent of their income from their own business.

 CRA concluded that, provided the other two criteria in the excluded shares test were satisfied, Mrs. A’s and Mrs. B’s shares in the Partnercos were excluded shares and, therefore, the TOSI rules would not apply to Mrs. A’s and Mrs. B’s income from, and capital gains from the disposition of, the shares of the Partnercos.
 The CRA also expressed that the answer would not change if specified individuals were related (siblings).

-The TOSI rules continue to evolve and partnerships add another layer of complexity to the analysis.
+We recommend you revisit partnership structures in light of TOSI.
+TOSI rules continue to evolve and partnerships add another layer of complexity to the analysis.
 The governing partnership laws establish the relationship between the relevant parties.
 This determination is critical to the application of the TOSI exceptions to specific partnership fact patterns.